Henrico County, Virginia: Transportation

-Henrico County is one of only two counties in Virginia that maintains its own roads, with the other being Arlington County.
-This special status was due to the existence of county highway departments prior to the creation in 1927 of the state agency that is now VDOT; and the assumption by that agency in 1932 of local roads in most counties.
+Henrico County is one of only two counties in Virginia that maintain their own roads, with the other being Arlington County.
+This special status was due to the existence of county highway departments prior to the creation in 1927 of the state agency that is now Virginia Department of Transportation and the assumption by that agency in 1932 of local roads in most counties.
 (Henrico and Arlington were grandfathered and allowed to continue pre-existing arrangements.)
 The control of the roads system is considered a powerful advantage for community urban planners, who can require developers to contribute to funding needed for road needs serving the planners' and developers' projects.

 Henrico County is the site of Richmond International Airport.
 It hosts an Amtrak rail passenger station, Richmond Staples Mill Road station.
 It purchases public bus route services from Greater Richmond Transit Company, an FTA-funded public service company that is owned equally by the City of Richmond and neighboring Chesterfield County.

 After Reconstruction, Henrico County used convict leasing to build roads in 1878.

 Some old roads continue to be in use today, such as Horsepen Road, Three Chopt Road, and Quiocassin Road.

 Geography

-According to the U.S. Census Bureau, the county has a total area of 245 sqmi, of which 234 sqmi is land and 11 sqmi (4.6%) is water.
+According to the U.S. Census Bureau, the county has a total area of 245 sqmi, of which 11 sqmi (4.6%) are covered by water.